Perkins' 14: Plot

 Hopper finds out that his own son is still alive as he witnesses him killing someone in the street.
-Hopper's wife Janine is having an affair after her son disappeared.
+Hopper's wife, Janine, is having an affair after her son disappeared.
 Daisy tells her father that Janine is at a motel with her boyfriend, whom she witnesses being beaten to death by a woman with a champagne bottle.
-A local holds Daisy's boyfriend, Eric at knifepoint when he tells Hopper that everyone is dead.
+A local holds Daisy's boyfriend, Eric, at knifepoint when he tells Hopper that everyone is dead.
 Hopper realizes that Perkins wanted to get revenge by taking 14 children with him.

 They arrive at the motel to find Janine safe and sound.
 Hopper then leads the killers into a fight, while Janine, Daisy, and Eric seek shelter at the police station to wait for help.
-A deputy and the others decide to find safety in the basement when they learn their inside.
+A deputy and the others decide to seek safety in the basement after learning they are inside.
 Eric is then ripped to pieces by the killers.
 Hopper then arrives with a shotgun and kills them.
-They start to hear Felicity, an animal rights activist, calling for help in one of the cells.
+They start hearing Felicity, an animal rights activist, calling for help from one of the cells.

 Hopper also realizes that Perkins took the kids to make the townspeople suffer the way he suffered.
 Felicity hears a strange noise in the bathroom, where she is attacked and killed by someone hiding in the ceiling.
-The deputy realized that there is no way out.
-Hopper's son tries to attack him, but the deputy holds them at gunpoint, resulting in him getting shot dead by Hopper.
-Janine volunteers to get help, where Hopper promises to take care of Daisy, if anything should happen to her.
+The deputy realized that there was no way out.
+Hopper's son tries to attack him, but the deputy holds them at gunpoint, resulting in him being shot dead by Hopper.
+Janine volunteers to get help, where Hopper promises to take care of Daisy if anything should happen to her.

-Hopper and Daisy watch on the video monitor that the killers are planning an ambush, where they attack and kill Janine, much to their horror.
-Hopper tries to deal with the situation himself by not endangering Daisy.
+Hopper and Daisy watch on the video monitor as the killers plan an ambush, where they attack and kill Janine, much to their horror.
+Hopper tries to handle the situation himself without endangering Daisy.
 He then gives her a shotgun to protect herself.
 Hopper tries to reason with his son, "Kyle", while police sirens start to approach the station.
 Hopper wants Kyle to remember his lost childhood, such as playing chess.
 Kyle kills Hopper by snapping his neck.
 Kyle then kills Daisy with a shotgun when he ignores his sister's pleas for mercy.